 With house prices at an all-time high, some people are considering alternative options.
-While many are still busy saving up a deposit on their property, others are turning to investing as a way to get ahead.
-They key to creating wealth is to build an asset base, here we list some of the common ways in which people are investing in the current environment.
+While many are still busy saving up a deposit on their property, others are turning to alternative forms of investing as a way to get ahead.
+The key to creating wealth is to build an asset base so here we list some of the common ways in which people are investing in the current environment.

 While putting money into the bank doesn’t sound as glamorous as buying a house, it’s usually where most people start.
 While earning a good rate of return on your money is important, it’s not as important as being able to save that money in the first place.
 For example, if you can earn an extra 1 percent on $10,000 of savings, that’s an extra $100 for the year.
 Instead, focus on trying to find that $100 a week in your budget and you’ll be $5,200 ahead by the end of the year.

 Why this works: Cash is stable, safe and liquid, giving you flexibility.

 The funds management industry has come a long way since the GFC and there are many options available to investors with low fees.
 A managed fund is where you pool your money with others and give it to an investment manager to look after.
 While many people think of shares, a managed fund can have a multitude of different investments such as commercial property, oil, gold, bonds, even start-up capital used for technology.
 If you do invest into a managed fund, try to add your savings to it regularly to build your capital faster.

 Why this works: Managed funds give you access to a diversified set of assets that you most likely can’t afford to buy unless you’ve got more capital.
 They’re liquid and divisible.